sys-bio/antimony/antimony/win32/README.txt

      in the SBML file will not survive the round-trip, for example.
 However, it should be enough to get started with the language and start to experiment.

+   * Example models are available in the Antimony directory.
+Assuming you installed this in the default location, you'll find them in:

+     C:\Program Files\Antimony

+     and the suite of BioModels (http://biomodels.net/) in:

+     C:\Program Files\Antimony\biomodels

    * The easiest way to run the converters is from the command line (just double-clicking on the .exe will pop up a window with an error).